Dr Kristin Graham

 Eligible to supervise Masters and PhD (as Co-Supervisor) - email supervisor to discuss availability.

-With over 25 years’ experience as a clinical podiatrist, in 2014 I decided to follow my passion of understanding what motivates human behaviour and completed a Bachelor of Psychological Science at Flinders University.
-I then recipieved the inaugural Rotary Health Australia ANZAC PhD Scholarship to complete a PhD at the Centre for Traumatic Stress Studies, The University of Adelaide Medical School.
-My PhD explored the nexus between physical and mental health through exploring the impact of deployment traumatic experiences on physical and mental symptoms in deployed Australian Defence Force (ADF) personnel.
-My passion is to explore creative ways to expand knowledge and understanding, challenge convention, and deliver impactful outcomes that make a real difference to people’s lives.
+My career has been shaped by a deep curiosity about what motivates human behaviour and how people experience health, illness, and care.
+In 2014, I followed this passion by completing a Bachelor of Psychological Science at Flinders University.
+I was later awarded the inaugural Rotary Health Australia ANZAC PhD Scholarship to undertake doctoral research at the Centre for Traumatic Stress Studies within The University of Adelaide Medical School.
+My PhD explored the relationship between physical and mental health, focusing on how traumatic deployment experiences affect both physical and psychological wellbeing in Australian Defence Force personnel.

 | Date | Position | Institution name |